 Our instructions are in line with those of the National Wood Flooring Association (NWFA) Installation methods.
-Please refer to the NWFA website for additional information: www.nwfa.org .
-Installation using the methods shown here and on the NWFA website protect your WestRidge Warranty.
+Please refer to the NWFA website for additional information. www.nwfa.org.
+Installation using the methods shown here and on the NWFA website protect your Elegance Warranty.

-IMPORTANT INFORMATION REGARDING THE NATURE OF WOOD FLOORING: Hardwood flooring is crafted of natural woods, which are uniquely characterized by variations in grain and color.
+IMPORTANT INFORMATION REGARDING THE NATURE OF WOOD FLOORING: Hardwood flooring is a crafted of natural woods, which are uniquely characterized by variations in grain and color.
 These variations are not flaws, but part of the beauty of real wood floors.
 Real wood will also experience change in color over a period of time.
 The degree of change depends on the species and the amount of UV exposure.
-This is not a flaw but a distinct characteristic of real wood floors.
+Again, this is not a flaw; It is a distinctive characteristic of real wood floors.

-1. Responsibilities of the Installer:
+1 Responsibilities of the Installer:

-- Inspect the product to ensure (a) Grade, (b) Species, (c) Quantity, (d) Size, (e) Color as ordered. - Inspect packages for any damage in transit.
-(Call your carrier and WestRidge if a claim must be filed.) - Installer should have a defined method of installation based on the following: - a.
-Result of testing of the slab or sub floor. - b.
-Result of the testing of the atmosphere for relative humidity. - c.
-The Installer or an independent agent must document all site tests. - d.
-All site test records must be available if the homeowner files a claim. - Installer must be aware of the buyer's expectations and inform the homeowner of wood related issues such as the following: (a) Color ranges, (b) Graining ranges, (c) Changes to be expected, (d) The effect of moisture on wood flooring, (e) The effect of UV light on exotic wood flooring. - It is the Installer's responsibility to establish that the site is suitable and ready for the chosen method of installation, and to correct all defects prior to installation. - The homeowner must be advised that any existing potential problems that cause product failure will not be covered under the manufacturer's warranty. - Following the installation instruction, the Installer will do the following: - a.
-Use an approved moisture barrier or underlayment. - b.
-Use the appropriate nails, staples, cleats, mastic and glue. - c.
-Match planks for a uniform color/grain installation. - d.
-Get the homeowner's approval before proceeding with any odd matches. - e.
-Remove debris and extra glue or mastic from the finish floor before the drying time indicated on the container. - f.
-Floor must be protected from construction traffic during and after installation. - g.
-In new construction, wood flooring should be one of the last items installed.
-All work involving water (plumbing, acoustical ceilings, dry wall tapings, etc.) should be completed prior to the flooring installation. - Installer will immediately stop the installation and contact the place of purchase to report any abnormalities that are found in the delivered products.
-(Installer will be responsible for sections installed despite obvious defects.)

-- The homeowner must be informed and instructed in proper floor maintenance as well as the need to maintain adequate relative humidity levels in the home at all times.
-(The home may require a mechanical humidity control device.) - Jobsite checklist can be obtained from WestRidge or can be found in the NWFA's technical manual #A400.
+- Inspect the product to ensure (a) Grade. (b) Species. (c) Quantity. (d) Size (e) Color as ordered. - Inspect packages for any damage in transit.
+(Call your carrier and Elegance if a claim must be filed.) - Installer should have a defined method of installation based on the following. - a) Result of testing of the slab or sub floor. - b) Result of the testing of the atmosphere for relative humidity. - c) The installer or an independent agent must document all site tests. - d) All site test records must be available if the homeowner files a claim. - Installer must be aware of the buyer's expectations and inform the home owner of wood related issues such as the following: (a) Color ranges. (b) Graining ranges. (c) Changes to be expected. (d) The effect of moisture on wood flooring. (e) The effect of UV light on exotic wood flooring. - It is the installer's responsibility to establish that the site is suitable and ready for the chosen method of installation, and to correct all defects prior to installation. - The homeowner must be advised that any existing potential problems that cause product failure will not be covered under the manufacturer's warranty. - Following the installation instruction, the installer will do the following: - a) Use an approved moisture barrier or underlayment. - b) Use the appropriate nails, staples, cleats, mastic, and glue. - c) Match planks for a uniform color/grain installation. - d) Get the homeowner's approval before proceeding with any odd matches. - e) Remove debris and extra glue or mastic from the finish floor before the drying time indicated on the container. - f) Floor must be protected from construction traffic during and after installation. - g) In new construction, wood flooring should be one of the last items installed.
+All work involving water (plumbing, acoustical ceilings, dry wall tapings, etc.) should be completed prior to the flooring installation. - Installer will immediately stop the installation and call Elegance Exotic Wood Flooring to report any abnormalities that are found in the delivered products.
+(Installer will be responsible for sections installed despite obvious defects.) - The homeowner must be informed and instructed in proper floor maintenance as well as the need to maintain adequate relative humidity levels in the home at all times.
+(The home may require a mechanical humidity control device) - Jobsite checklist can be obtained from Elegance Exotic Wood Flooring or can be found in the NWFA's technical manual #A400.